Rico44X/Kryphus-Hoodie/README.md

 * Clipping of body parts and fur fixed
 * Cozy, warm covers for your ears!
 * Putting your hands into the pockets will make it buldge out
-* People can pull the hood into your face, blocking your sight
+* People can pull the hood into your face, blocking your sight (both toggleable)
-* A toggle to make the hood invisible in first person

 ## Installation
 ### Prerequisites